 You can drive in Hungary with a valid U.S. driver’s license for one year as long as you have a certified Hungarian translation of the license attached to it.
 Hungary also recognizes international driver’s permits (IDP) issued by the American Automobile Association (AAA) and the American Automobile Touring Alliance, when used along with a valid state driver’s license.
 If you have an IDP, you do not need to have the license translated, but must carry the IDP and state driver’s license together.
 After one year in Hungary, U.S. citizens must obtain a Hungarian driver’s license.
 For further information on this procedure visit the U.S. Embassy’s website.

-As in most European countries, you must pay to use Hungary’s motorways.
+As in most European countries, you must pay to use Hungary’s highways.
 Payments must be made either at a gas station or online.

 AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Hungary’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Hungary’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.